KeithEch/popover/README.md

 # Figma to Claude pipeline test

 ## Overview
-Testing accuracy of inoutting a Figma design into Claude.
+Testing the accuracy of importing a Figma design into Claude.
 This test was of a single modal popover, that appears over an app canvas and lets a user browse and manage library items.
 It has two versions sharing one shell:

 - **Asset version** — a scrollable list of image assets (thumbnail, filename, pixel dimensions, drag handle), with a filter/search field, row selection, and an upload state.